taichisano94/adventofcode2020/day8/README.md

 At first glance, the enum code is easier to understand; it's instantly discernible that `operation` is referencing an idea called `OperationCode`.
 And what if you used the non-enum code in many places and suddenly you find out you misspelled `acc`?
 The enum keeps your code tidy by having a singular place to manage that information.
 It reduces copy/paste and repeating code.

+I also purposely use tuples to store each line of instructions.
+I leverage tuple's property of being immutable after creation so that I don't edit the instructions in my code.
+This prevents bugs involving me unknowingly changing the instructions.

 ## Part 2

 We _could_ manually edit the input text file one by one until we find the answer we need.
 Or we can create a helper function to run all the simulation for us.
 The former sounds tedious and error-prone (we don't trust humans to accurately do mundane, repetitive tasks).
 We're programmers, we're going to make the computer do it!